 Only state and local government agencies and public organizations carrying out certain activities qualify to receive surplus federal property.

 Check Eligible Activities to Receive Surplus Federal Personal Property by Donation for a list of eligible organizations.

 Contact the Local State Agency for Surplus Property (SASP)

 State agencies and public organizations seeking donations of surplus federal property should contact a SASP representative in their region.
-These state-run organizations coordinate the federal program for the donation of federal surplus property to public, tax-supported entities and eligible private nonprofit tax-exempt organizations.
+These state-run organizations coordinate with the federal program for the donation of federal surplus property to public, tax-supported entities and eligible private nonprofit tax-exempt organizations.
 SASPs evaluate all organizations and determine eligibility based on proof of eligibility through proper documentation.
 SASPs may provide search-only access for GSAXcess®, which is a web-enabled platform where eligible customers can search for and select personal property.